All About Floating Wood Floors

 Click locking the boards together eliminates the need or mess of applying any glue to the grooves of the boards during the installation.
 When installing the click lock flooring, depending on which style you choose, you either angle the board into the mating end of the boards already installed and fold it down or you lay the board flat on the floor and using a tapping block gently tap the board into the mating board.

 Depending on the style chosen Click Loc wood flooring boards generally range in widths from 3 to 8 inches and up to 8 feet long.
-Examples can be seen here:
+See our best selling click lock products and our low pricing here:

 What are the benefits of using a floating wood floor?

-engineered floors is a great choice to use in summer homes where the heat is turned lower when no one is there.
+engineered flooring is a great choice to use in summer homes where the heat is turned lower during the off season when no one is there.
 They are also beneficial in areas of the country with more

 drastic humidity changes because they are not attached to the subfloor